NEC: 2000–present

 In August 2018, Envision Energy struck an agreement with Nissan and NEC to acquire their automotive battery joint venture.
 In December 2018, NEC announced that it would acquire KMD, the largest Danish IT company, for $1.2 billion to strengthen its digital government business.

 NEC sold its sixty-year-old lighting business in April 2019.
 As of September 2019, NEC is the largest supplier of AI surveillance technology in the world.

 In the first half of 2020, NEC sold a majority stake in NEC Display Solutions, the professional display subsidiary, to Sharp Corporation and decided to gradually curtail the money-losing energy storage business throughout the decade.

 Upon the suggested banning of Huawei's 5G equipment led by the United States in 2020, being a diminished supplier, NEC was galvanized to ramp up its relatively small 5G network business to fill the void in the telecommunications equipment markets of the United States and the United Kingdom.
 NTT, the largest carrier in Japan, invested $596 million for a 4.8 percent stake in NEC to assist this move.

 In December 2020, NEC acquired Swiss digital banking solution developer Avaloq for US$2.2 billion.

 In October 2025 NEC announced the acquisition of CSG International, an American billing and business support system vendor, for $2.89 billion.

+In 2025, NEC created Mobile Fortify, a mobile app used by United States Immigration and Customs Enforcement (ICE) during the second Trump presidency, to identify individuals and their potential immigration status using facial recognition AI.